 The German glanced around.
 His blood-soaked, trembling hand reached for the handle of the cast-iron pan on the table.

 James tried to twist his body to flip the Kraut.
-His thigh reacted as if raked by a blow-torch.
+His thigh reacted as though raked by a blow-torch.

-Out of sight behind him, the rear door banged against the wall.
-Heavy boots thumped on the floor planks, vibrating in his spine and shoulder blades.
+Out of his vision behind him, the rear door banged against the wall.
+Heavy boots pummeled the floor planks, vibrating in his spine and shoulder blades.

 The iron pan descended.
-The 20-year-old American soldier had only enough time to turn his nose to the floor.
+The 20-year-old American soldier had only enough time to turn his face to the floor.

 “Josie…Electric Blue…so sorry.”

-Was it chilly, or did rattled nerves and a churning stomach make the air seem cold?
+Was it chilly, or did rattled nerves make it seem so?

-In his Army dress uniform and visor cap, he limped across the road, past scuttling leaves, and along the walk to her porch.
+In his Army dress uniform and visor cap, he limped across the road, through dried leaves scuttling like crabs, and along the walk to her porch.
 He stiff-legged up the steps and stood beneath the light.
 As he’d done countless times before squeezing the trigger of his rifle, he drew in a slow breath, let it ease out.

-He had to breathe in again.
+He had to breathe in again as his stomach churned.
 What if she’d given up and no longer cared?